apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Indexes end down as Iran launches missiles at Israel; defense shares rise**
+**Nike stock tumbles as company withdraws guidance amid CEO change**

-You can read more about it [here](https://www.reuters.com/markets/us/futures-dip-ahead-labor-data-powell-signals-modest-rate-cuts-2024-10-01/).
+You can read more about it [here](https://finance.yahoo.com/news/nike-stock-tumbles-as-company-withdraws-guidance-amid-ceo-change-202320693.html/).

 ## Requirements
 - Python 3.8